Product Management Lessons

 Lesson #7: Skills matter but attitude is everything

 Find people with attitude and skills will come along.
-Sometimes is better to consolidate the team and offer to your clients failures than have a skilled team and fail later when the clients are multiplied.
+Sometimes it is better to consolidate the team, even if you make mistakes in the customer relationship than having a skilled team and fail later, when the clients are multiplied.

 Lesson #8: Trust your team and somehow the team will succeed

-Are you engage into the right road?
+Are you engaged into the right road?
 Are all the members of the team engaged?

 Lesson #9: Learn from exigent clients